Oscar Eliason - The Original ‘Dante the Great’

 Later the same month, the Tribune heralded a closing-night hoax perpetrated by Eliason on his audience and the manager of the Grand theatre:-

-Throughout 1895, Eliason continued to perform in a relatively tight circle of townships, including the Salt Lake Theater in April, the Grand Opera House on June 1-2, the Thatcher Opera House on June 4-5, Saltair's Carnival Day of July 31 and the Bountiful Opera House from September 7-9.
+Throughout 1895, Eliason continued to perform in a relatively tight circle of townships to mid-June, including the Salt Lake Theater in April, the Grand Opera House on June 1-2, the Thatcher Opera House on June 4-5, reportedly thence to Logan, Brigham City, and Pocatello (Idaho).
+He performed at Saltair's Carnival Day of July 31 and the Bountiful Opera House from September 7-9.

 One of Oscar's featured illusions was the impressive illusion, "After The Ball", in which a lady admires herself in a large mirror, raised off the ground; when covered by a light screen she disappears.
 The size and weight of this illusion was given as one reason why the show was unable to tour widely with its best material.
 When the great Alexander Herrmann came to tour Utah, The Salt Lake Tribune (Nov.23, 1895) made some pertinent comments which indicated that Eliason was starting to outgrow his local arena, and doubtless he was starting to make plans to tour further afield:-